jonathanericksen/Party_Tweets/README.md

 The data used for this project comes from Kaggle and includes a sampling of ~86k tweets sent from both Democratic and Republican representatives in the U.S. Congress during May 2018.

-The dataset can be found here: https://www.kaggle.com/kapastor/democratvsrepublicantweets
+The dataset can be found via the following link: https://www.kaggle.com/kapastor/democratvsrepublicantweets

 ***